How online retailers can tackle influx of Christmas orders

 Brands could also use festive colours, glitter or ribbons to evoke the Christmas spirit.
 It’s also a bonus for consumers if the packaging acts as gift wrap.

 Andy adds: “Bigger brands probably have the capacity to add a festive design to their products or packaging because of the volume of stock they ship.
 However, smaller brands may not be able to because they don’t want to be left with festive packaging after Christmas.

 “Retail stores often have Christmas carrier bags but you don’t really get that online because there’s almost no point.
 The idea of doing it in a retail store environment is so others see people with the bags when walking around the shops, but you don’t need that when you ship from a fulfilment house to a customer.
 This saves costs for e-commerce companies because they can just use standard delivery boxes.”

 E-commerce brands need to be prepared for a sudden influx of orders during the lead-up to Christmas.
-To ensure the quality of the packaging doesn't fall short, retailers should consider outsourcing the job to experts, allowing them to deliver the best possible all-round service to their customers.
+To ensure the quality of the packaging doesn't fall short, retailers should consider outsourcing the job to experts, allowing them to deliver the best possible all-around service to their customers.